GlobalCitizenshipFoundation/global-gateway/docs.md

     *   It enforces role-based access control, ensuring users can only access routes corresponding to their assigned roles (e.g., only 'admin' can access `/admin` routes).
     *   It also handles redirection for logged-in users attempting to access public pages, sending them to their appropriate dashboard.
 *   **Public Homepage (`src/app/page.tsx`):**
     *   The public homepage has been enhanced with a welcoming message, a description of Global Gateway's offerings (Programs, Hiring, Awards), and clear calls to action for new and returning users.
-It uses `Card` components and Lucide icons for a visually appealing layout, adhering to M3 design principles.
+It uses `Card` components and Lucide icons for a visually appealing layout, adhering to M3 design principles, and now utilizes the new `onPrimary` button variant in the hero section.
 *   **Error Handling (`src/app/error.tsx` and `src/app/(public)/error-pages/[code]/page.tsx`):**
     *   A global client-side error boundary (`src/app/error.tsx`) has been implemented to catch unexpected React errors and provide a user-friendly fallback.
     *   Dynamic error pages (`src/app/(public)/error-pages/[code]/page.tsx`) have been created to handle specific HTTP status codes (401, 403, 404, 500) with tailored messages, icons, and actionable buttons, ensuring a consistent and helpful user experience during errors.